garimatiwari27/interview-front/README.md

 - Use your imagination and feel free to ask questions

 ## Solution
-Below is the guide to execute the solution and softwares required to execute the codebase.
+The following is a guide for running the solution and the software required to execute the codebase.

 ## Software Installation
-The following are the pre-requisites to edit and execute the codebase:
+Below are the pre-requisites to edit and execute the codebase:
   1. Visual Studio Code.
 (Editor for HTML and CSS)
      1. Get the  Live Server plugin
   2. Install Java